 6. Look for different funding sources (in addition to grants)

 Grants are competitive and time-consuming.
-While winning them can help you start your nonprofit, it’s best to include other funding sources in your annual strategic plan.
+While winning them can help you start your nonprofit, always include other funding sources in your annual strategic plan.

 Crowdfunding and peer-to-peer campaigns have become a nonprofit must-have since the pandemic.
 Online fundraising takes little to no expense and can help new organizations raise funds for specific programs, events, or capital campaigns.

 Start a crowdfunding campaign with a specific fundraising goal to raise the seed money needed.
-Now, turn this into a peer-to-peer fundraising campaign and ask board members, volunteers, family, and friends to raise money for you.
+Turn this into a peer-to-peer fundraising campaign and ask board members, volunteers, family, and friends to raise money for you.

-They’ll create separate fundraising pages and reach out to their networks to raise as much money as they can.
+They’ll create separate fundraising pages and reach out to their networks to raise as much money as possible.
 This also helps boost outreach right at the beginning and gain donors.

 Donorbox Crowdfunding and Peer-to-Peer features help make it possible and easier to create customizable crowdfunding and peer-to-peer campaign pages and raise more money.

-Here’s an example of a crowdfunding campaign turned into a peer-to-peer one that is successfully raising funds with Donorbox.
+Here’s an example of a crowdfunding campaign turned into a peer-to-peer one that successfully raised funds with Donorbox.

 Nonprofits can also raise more seed money for their organization with matching gifts.
 Educate your supporters on how to double their impact by getting their employers to match a donation.